United States border preclearance: Caribbean and Atlantic Ocean

-In 1970, the U.S. government opened its first preclearance location outside Canada at Bermuda's L.F.
-Wade International Airport.
+In 1970, the U.S. government opened its first preclearance location outside Canada at the Civil Air Terminal on the United States Air Force's Kindley Air Force Base in the British Overseas Territory of Bermuda (the terminal had been placed there in 1948 when the previous international airport on Darrell's Island, which had served flying boats, was closed and airlines were permitted to operate landplanes to what was than the United States Army Air Forces' Kindley Field).
+In the same year, this base was transferred to the United States Navy as Naval Air Station Bermuda (replacing the former base of the same name, which became the Naval Air Station Bermuda Annex).
+In 1995, along with the Naval Facility Bermuda, they were closed as part of the post-Cold War Peace dividend (excepting the NASA tracking station on Cooper's Island, which closed a few years later and re-opened in 2013).
+NAS Bermuda was transferred to the Transport Ministry of the Government of Bermuda as Bermuda International Airport (subsequently politically re-named L.F.
+Wade International Airport).
 In January 1974, the facility became formalized with the conclusion of the preclearance treaty.
-In April of that year, the U.S. signed a similar treaty with the Bahamas, which allows for preclearance facilities to be opened at Lynden Pindling International Airport in Nassau the same year and Grand Bahama International Airport in Freeport in 1978.
+In April of that year, the U.S. signed a similar treaty with the Bahamas, which allowed for preclearance facilities to be opened at Lynden Pindling International Airport in Nassau the same year and Grand Bahama International Airport in Freeport in 1978.
 In 1994, an agreement with the Aruban government was concluded, and preclearance began operation at Queen Beatrix International Airport.

-In early 2022, the U.S. government signaled that the preclearance facility at Grand Bahama International Airport of Freeport would be closed due to delays in the airport's reconstruction following its acquisition by the Bahamian government.
-The preclearance facility was formally closed on October 11, 2022.
+The preclearance facility at Grand Bahama International Airport in Freeport was suspended due to Hurricane Matthew from October 9 to November 3, 2016.
+It was closed after Hurricane Dorian severely damaged the airport in September 2019, and it did not return after the airport resumed operations.

 Plans were underway for a preclearance facility to be opened at Punta Cana International Airport, located in the popular tourist destination of Punta Cana, Dominican Republic, to be operating by the end of summer 2009.
 Further plans were made in April 2016 to open a facility the next year; but as of March 2018, the facility had not yet opened.
 In April 2011, a team from the U.S. Department of Homeland Security traveled to Jamaica for talks with Jamaican government and tourism officials on opening future preclearance facilities on the island.